 Tech Fit

 Dynatrace is ideal for large global enterprises and regulated industries that demand automation, scalability, and SLA-backed reporting.
 It works best for organizations managing complex hybrid environments with thousands of services, dependencies, and users across regions.
 Enterprises prioritizing proactive detection and AI-assisted RCA will gain significant value.
-Teams must, however, be ready for higher costs and a steeper learning curve compared to leaner tools.
+Teams must, however, be ready for higher costs and a steeper learning curve compared to learner tools.

 5. Checkly